Suggestion: Watch the 10 minutes video tutorial before reading this article

 Other olive oils

-Just keep in mind that regulations can change fast, and the cross border industry is not much regulated.
-Keep yourself updated in terms of labelling requirements, authority registrations, lab testing requirements, and more.
+Just keep in mind that regulations can change fast, and the cross-border industry is not much regulated.
+Keep yourself updated in terms of labeling requirements, authority registrations, lab testing requirements, and more.

 Selling via cross border e-commerce is easier and less costly compared to traditional imports, as you won’t need to register with local authorities, provide test reports, comply with GB standards, and more (at least as nor now).